+Do you think if you had good ideas and solutions political parties would welcome you?
+If you do, then think again.
 All around the world Governments are showing their incompetence; they blame global conditions for national problems, but will not accept help from, and co-operate with, those able to solve the global problems.
-Politicians are influenced by constituents, the general electorate, lobbyists, donors and their own political and career agendas, and shape policy accordingly: not circumstances conducive to political parties offering comprehensive, sustainable, egalitarian, social and economic plans.
+Politicians are influenced by constituents, the general electorate, lobbyists, donors and their own political and career agendas, and shape policy accordingly: not circumstances conducive to political parties offering comprehensive, sustainable, egalitarian, social and economic plans, because coherent philosophy is not a priority.
 This project seeks to promulgate such a plan so the electorate will understand and demand it.
 This will change what people seek from politicians, and in turn shape the policies offered by political parties.
 It is the way to end the vicious circle of incompetence, failed policies, failed political careers, corruption, distrust, and lack of popular interest in politics.
 It is a no blame solution too, as it could be argued that political parties have a duty to represent the people, and do not have a mandate to do much more.

 If you currently don’t vote, or vote UKIP etc., because you don’t think anyone is worth voting for, find out about Rationalism and its solutions; then contact your politicians in Parliament, Europe, Senate, Congress etc. saying that you will only vote for them when they have policies that implement Rational Group solutions.